Strength Training for Soccer – Introduction

 Target muscles: Latissimus dorsi, trapezius, biceps, glutes, hamstrings, core.

-If you can do pull-ups and chin-ups, then those exercises should be part of your strength for soccer workouts.
+If you can do pull-ups and chin-ups, those exercises should be part of your strength for soccer workouts.
+But Australian pull-ups are a good alternative if you can’t lift your entire body weight using just your arms.

-Also known as inverted rows and body rows, this exercise is much more accessible as you don’t have to lift as much weight.
+Also known as inverted rows or body rows, this exercise is much more accessible as you don’t have to lift as much weight.

 How to do it: